pmusa/falco-tutorials/installing-falcosidekick-ubuntu/step1/text.md

-The current environment has Falco already running as described in the "Install Falco on Ubuntu" tutorial:
+The current environment has Falco already running as described in the "Install Falco on Ubuntu" tutorial (you might need to wait a few seconds):
 ```bash
 systemctl status falco
 ```{{exec}}